If you didn't file your federal tax return on time, see the following tips from the IRS:

 - Penalties and interest may be due.
-If you missed the April 15 deadline, you may have to pay penalties and interest.
+If you missed the federal filing deadline, you may have to pay penalties and interest.
 The IRS may charge penalties for late filing and for late payment.
 The law generally does not allow a waiver of interest charges.
 However, the IRS will consider a reduction of these penalties if you can show a reasonable cause for being late.

 - E-file is your best option.
 IRS e-file programs are available through Oct.
 15. E-file is the easiest, safest and most accurate way to file.
 With e-file, you will receive confirmation that the IRS has received your tax return.
 If you e-file and are due a refund, the IRS will normally issue it within 21 days.